-the store we want to mock is useSoundsStateStore
+the store we want to mock is useSoundsStateStore, from '../../stores/sounds-state-store'

 useSoundsStateStore.mockImplementation(